 - If you have long hair, tie it up.

 - Fill a hot water bottle with water, then freeze.
 Use it to cool sheets.

-- Sleep as close to the ground as possible since heat rises.
+- Sleep as close to the ground as possible since the heat rises.

 If all else fails, camping out in the yard or on the deck, where possible, could be an option!

 Should you need assistance with more breathable bedding or a mattress that promotes sleeping cooler, we are available via chat, by phone, and, of course, in our showrooms.
-Our luxurious mattresses are made of natural fibers that breathe well and our sleep specialists can help you find lightweight bedding to help you sleep cooler.
+Our luxurious beds are made of natural fibers that breathe well, and our sleep specialists can help you find lightweight bedding to help you sleep cooler.